Meetings

 Date: February, 26th- 27th 2019

-URL: http://platoldmeeting.iaa.es
+URL: https://platoldmeeting.iaa.es

 https://riastronomia.es/ciencia-presente-y-futura-con-carmenes/ Ciencia presente y futura con CARMENES & 1er encuentro EXONET